 The Yamaha THR10 is a great desktop combo amp that really works for guitarists of any ability – of course, as you progress in your abilities, the specific applications of what you use it for might change, but it offers features to suit anybody.
 If you’re a beginner and this will be your only amp, it’s still a fantastic choice – it has ample volume, it has built in FX, and the sound quality is excellent.
 More advanced players will appreciate the amp modeling and computer interface features.

 Yamaha THR10: Appearance / Features / Controls

-The THR10 shares a design with its baby brother, the THR5 (full THR5 review here), and as we pointed out in our recent review of that amp, we couldn’t love it more.
+The THR10 shares a design with its baby brother, the THR5 (full THR5 review here) and it’s big brother, the THR30 (full review here), and as we pointed out in our recent review of that amp, we couldn’t love it more.
 It has an almost art-deco feel, so it looks more like a high end speaker than a traditional amplifier, which furthers the appeal.
 Again, like the smaller version, it also features an orange tube glow from behind the grille – of course, it doesn’t add anything to the sound, but it does add to the cool factor.